-To lock the passenger's door when getting out of the car, push the lock tab in and close the door.
+To lock any passenger's door when getting out of the car, push the lock tab in and close the door.
 To lock the driver's door, pull the outside door handle and push the lock tab in or push the master switch down.
 Release the handle, then close the door.

-Both doors can be locked from the outside by using the key in either door.
+All doors can be locked from the outside by using the key in either front door.
 To unlock only the driver's door from the outside, turn the key and release it.
-If you turn the key and hold it, both doors will unlock.
-Both doors will unlock when you unlock the passenger's door with the key.
+If you turn the key and hold it, all doors will unlock.
+All four doors will unlock when you unlock the passenger's door with the key.